Motor Vehicle Policy

 Policy for Job Applicants Following Conditional Offer of Employment

-Iona College conducts motor vehicle record checks on all finalist candidates before a conditional offer of employment for any position for which driving is an essential job function.
+Iona University conducts motor vehicle record checks on all finalist candidates before a conditional offer of employment for any position for which driving is an essential job function.

-The candidate’s formal job offer is contingent on eligibility under the College’s policy.
+The candidate’s formal job offer is contingent on eligibility under the University’s policy.
 The motor vehicle record check will include review of all states listed on the individual’s employment application and resume.